Salvia and Its Effects

 At high doses, salvia can make a person completely dissociated and disoriented, which may induce harmful behavior or a loss of consciousness.5,7 Persisting effects of anxiety and psychosis have been noted but does not appear to be common.5-7 Memory impairment has also been reported following salvia use.8

-Salvia is generally considered to have a low abuse potential, given its short duration of action and lack of an identified withdrawal syndrome.6 People who have used salvia have reported pleasant effects and positive experiences, however, which could lead to repetitive use.6,7
+Salvia is generally considered to have low problematic use potential, given its short duration of action and lack of an identified withdrawal syndrome.6 People who have used salvia have reported pleasant effects and positive experiences, however, which could lead to repetitive use.6,7

-Common signs of a substance use disorder due to salvia includes:
+Common signs of a substance use disorder due to salvia includes:9

 - Cravings and urges to use salvia.

-- Unable to stop or cut down use of salvia.
+- Unable to stop or cut down the use of salvia.

 - Taking increased amounts of salvia to achieve the desired effect.